ufal/neuralmonkey/docs/source/machine_translation.rst

 ----------------------------------

-In this section, we will go through setting the configuration file ``translation.ini`` needed for the training of the machine translation task.
-We will mention only differences from the main Post_editing tutorial
+In this section, we will go through setting the configuration file ``translation.ini`` needed for the machine translation training.
+We will mention only the
+differences from the main post-editing tutorial

 1 - Datasets
 ************